leiluk1/movie-recommender-system/reports/report.md

 ## Model Implementation

 To implement the ALS model, I use [implicit library](https://benfred.github.io/implicit/index.html).
 They already provided the model, which aims to learn a binary target of whether each user has interacted with each item - but weights each binary interaction by a confidence value that in our case can be a rating.
 The implementation in implicit uses the values of a sparse matrix to represent the confidences, with the non zero entries representing whether or not the user has rated the movie.
-So, before using the model, I transformed the raw input data from `ua.base` (train) and `ua.test` (test) datasets to a sparse matrices.
+So, before using the model, I transformed the raw input data from `ua.base` (train) and `ua.test` (test) datasets to a user-item sparse matrices.
 The next steps will be provided in the Training Process and Evaluation.

 ## Training Process and Evaluation

-After completing the data preprocessing, I tuned the hyperparameters of the ALS model.
-These hyperparameters include the number of latent factors to compute (`factors`), the regularization factor (`regularization`), and the number of iterations to use when fitting the data (`iterations`).
-I experimented with different combinations of these parameters and evaluated each model on a test set using the metrics MAP@10 and NDCG@10.
-Also, I computed the Precision@10 score for the evaluation.
-Then, based on the evaluation results, I found the best model with the following parameters:
+After completing the data preprocessing or transforming, I tuned the hyperparameters of the ALS model.
+These hyperparameters include the number of latent factors (`factors`), the regularization factor (`regularization`), and the number of iterations to use when fitting the data (`iterations`).
+I experimented with different combinations of these hyperparameters and evaluated each model on a test set using the metrics MAP@10 and NDCG@10.
+Also, I computed the Precision@10 score during the evaluation.
+Then, based on the evaluation results, I found the best model (with the highest MAP@10 and NDCG@10 scores) having the following hyperparameters:

 - `factors`: $30$;
 - `regularization`: $1.0$;
 - `iterations`: $200$.

-The evaluation metrics for this model on test set are as follows:
+The evaluation metrics for this model on test set (`ua.test`) are as follows:

 - *Precision@10*: $0.2549$;
 - *MAP@10*: $0.1531$;